tanjoash/tiktok-hackathon/README.md

 To realize the twin objectives of revenue maximization and risk mitigation, we've framed the following objective functions:

 $\text{Estimated revenue rate} = \text{accuracy} \times \frac{\text{avg ad revenue}}{\text{handling time}}$

 $\text{Estimated riskiness} = (1 - \text{accuracy}) \times \text{punish num}$
 These functions will be solved using a genetic algorithm to reach an optimal solution.

 **Expected Outcomes**:

 By implementing this approach, we anticipate a rise of over 10% in ad moderators' utilization, which translates to a surge in review efficiency and ultimately an increment in revenue.
 We also aim for a collaborative environment and seamless communication throughout the process.

+## File strucutre
+- Preprocessing
+  - tiktok_eda_preprocessing.ipynb takes into account the raw dataset: ads and moderators and does some visualisation and preprocessing to give the output csv to run in our optimization model.

+- Optimization
+  - tiktok_optimisation_model.ipynb takes the preprocessed data from tiktok_eda_preprocessing.ipynb and runs the optimization model to give the desired output.